 The opportunities are endless and exciting!
 For information see your academic adviser or see the Center for Global Study and Engagement.

 How to get credit for study abroad courses.

-- Many of the study abroad courses have been reviewed and are posted on our hallway bulletin board in Kaufman Hall.
+- Many of the study abroad courses have been reviewed already and pre-approved.
+For the full list of accepted course click here.

 - If the course is not on the list, the student should provide a copy of the course syllabus to their academic advisor.

 - The advisor will forward the course syllabus to the department chair and departmental ADC to be considered at an upcoming department meeting.